AbdallahZerfaoui/CPPs_classes_scripting/README.md

 2. Type `Tasks: Run Task` and select it.
 3. A list of available tasks will appear.
 Select `"Create C++ Class (Enhanced)"`.
 4. VS Code will display a sequence of input boxes at the top of the window, corresponding to the `inputs` defined in your `tasks.json`:
-    *   Type the desired **class name** (e.g., `Dog`) and press Enter.
+    *   Type the desired **class name** (e.g., `Zombie`) and press Enter.
-    *   Type the **member variables** in the specified format (e.g., `std::string _name, int _age`).
+    *   Type the **member variables** in the specified format (e.g., `std::string _name, int _brainsEaten`).
 Separate multiple variables with commas.
 Press Enter.
 You can leave this blank and press Enter if you have no variables to add right now.
-    *   Type the **member methods** in the specified format (e.g., `void bark(), int getAge() const`).
+    *   Type the **member methods** in the specified format (e.g., `void announce(), void eatBrains(int num)`).
 Separate multiple methods with commas.
 Press Enter.
 You can leave this blank and press Enter if you have no methods to add right now.
 5. After you press Enter for the methods, the VS Code terminal panel will open and execute the Python script with your inputs.
-6. The terminal will show messages indicating that `include/Dog.hpp` and `src/Dog.cpp` (or whatever class name you chose) have been created.
+6. The terminal will show messages indicating that `include/Zombie.hpp` and `src/Zombie.cpp` (or whatever class name you chose) have been created.

 That's it!
 You have automatically generated the files and the common boilerplate code for your new C++ class using your scripted VS Code environment.